Teaching diversity at UNC-CH Geography

 Geog 424 Geographies of Religion

-This course brings geographical perspectives on place, space, scale, and environmental change to the study of environmental politics.
-In lectures, texts, and student research, students examine topics including environmental health risks, globalization and urban environments, and the role of science in environmental politics.
-Taught by Elizabeth Havice
+This advanced course brings geographical perspectives on place, space, scale, and environmental change to the study of environmental justice.
+In lectures, texts, and research projects, students examine environmental concerns as they intersect with racial, economic and political differences.
+Topics include environmental policy processes, environmental justice movements, environmental health risks, conservation, urban environments, and the role of science in environmental politics and justice.

 Geog 448 Transnational Muslims